gabrielPaps/gabrielPaps/README.md

 #About me

-I'm a Tech Leader, FrontEnd Developer.
+I'm a Project Manager, Tech Leader & Developer.

 I enjoy the challenges,